 "Family care leave" may be requested under the CFRA for (1) the birth or adoption of an employee's child, (2) the placement of a foster child with the employee; or (3) the serious health condition of an employee's child, spouse, domestic partner as defined in California Family Code Section 297, or parent.
+Under the CFRA, "child" means a child, including a child who is 18 years of age or older who is capable of self-care.
+An employee's child means a biological, adopted, foster, step-child, legal ward, a child of a domestic partner, or a person to whom the employee stands in loco parentis.
+Under the CFRA only, leave is permitted to care for a domestic partner, grandparent, grandchild, or sibling who has a serious health condition.
+Leave for this purpose does not apply to FMLA leave and will not run concurrently with leave under the FMLA.
 "Medical leave" may be requested for an employee's own serious health condition.
 A "serious health condition" is one that requires either in-patient care in a medical facility or continuing treatment or supervision by a health care provider.